erinvdoyle/tarot/README.md

 <img src="assets/documentation/rmmainnav.png" height="200px"/>
 </p>

-- Stop sign red navigation buttons with a slight gradient grab the visitors attention from center screen.
+- Stop sign red navigation buttons with a slight gradient grab the visitor's attention from center screen.
 These buttons click to the instructions area for each game

 ## Tarot Draw Instructions Area